Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/07_Cloud_Automation/index.md

 <img src="../../assets/images/service_qg.png" width="500"/>

-Now that we understand how to tag service for evaluations, continue by tagging additional services for evaluation.
+Now that we understand how to tag a service for evaluations, continue by tagging additional services for evaluation.

 Then trigger evaluations for these additional services.